-Learn step by step how to make a smoked pork loin, or tenderloin, on a Pit Boss pellet grill and why this is such a great way to prepare this ultimate pork roast.
+Learn step by step how to make a smoked pork loin, sometimes called a tenderloin, on a Pit Boss pellet grill and why this is such a great way to prepare this ultimate pork roast!

 You shouldn't have to trim too much fat or connective tissue if you bought a pork tenderloin to smoke on the Pit Boss.

 Depending on your crowd and your budget, you can either buy multiple tenderloins or a single loin to smoke in your Pit Boss.

 Other the time it takes to cook, all our directions below will apply to either choice, but check out our Pit Boss Smoked Pork Tenderloin for more specific instructions.

 If you bought a nicely trimmed pork tenderloin, great, no trimming necessary.

 If however, you have a full pork loin with some fat and connective tissue, you'll need to do a little trimming before seasoning it and throwing it on the Pit Boss.

 Use a good boning or filet knife like our favorite one from iMarku to first remove any excessive fat that is attached to your pork loin.

 You do not need to completely remove the exterior fat like we did with our Pit Boss Smoked Beef Tenderloin.